bplmaps/lmec-main-site/content/research/guides.md

 ### Topographic Maps from the U.S. Geological Survey

-he U.S. Geological Survey (USGS) is the largest mapping agency in the United States and has published topographic maps of the nation since 1884.
+The U.S. Geological Survey (USGS) is the largest mapping agency in the United States and has published topographic maps of the nation since 1884.
 Their topographic map series, which shows physical landforms and features, can be useful for a wide range of research topics.
 Since they have been printed with uniform scales and symbols for over a century they are an excellent source for visualizing change over time.
 [Go to guide](http://guides.bpl.org/usgs-maps)

 ### Digital Collections of Historical Maps